by-cx/uroboros.xyz/content/post/2017/another_disk_for_encrypted_ubuntu.md

     vgscan
     vgchange -a y

-Last three commands unlocks our new drive and, *vgscan* find the *ubuntu-vg* and *vgchange* activate it in the system.
+Last three commands unlocks our new drive and, *vgscan* finds the *ubuntu-vg* and *vgchange* activates it in the system.
 Everything before is mandatory header and it's similar to other scripts in *initramfs*.

 This is not a clean way how to do it.
 It's probably possible to use *cryptroot*, mentioned for example [https://help.ubuntu.com/community/EncryptedFilesystemHowto4](here), but I didn't find a solid documentation so I used the way with a minimal effort required.